 Southeast Community College has developed program and course transfer agreements with many colleges and universities for the benefit of our students.
 Additional programs and agreements for articulation are under development.

 Information regarding transferring credit is available on the Transfer Options page.
-View a list of transfer student articulation agreements.
+View the transfer student articulation agreements.

 Transferring Credit to SCC